 In the first four lines of this piece, the speaker begins by presenting a situation in which one is “Talking in bed.”
 There are no distinct characters in the poem.
 Instead, Larkin leaves the personal element open.
-This way one is able to insert their own experiences into the context of the poem.
+This way, one can insert their own experiences into the context of the poem.
 It also forces a reader to dig deeper to understand what Larkin is speaking about.
-The language is somewhat ephemeral with double negatives built upon one another.
+The language is somewhat ephemeral, with double negatives built upon one another.

 Outside, the wind’s incomplete unrest